gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

-We have licensed and installed optimization software on the Yens that the GSB researchers can use including [Gurobi](https://www.gurobi.com){:target="_blank"}, [Knitro](https://www.artelys.com/solvers/knitro){:target="_blank"} and [AMPL](https://ampl.com){:target="_blank"}.
+We have licensed and installed optimization software on the Yens that the GSB researchers can use including
+<a href="https://www.gurobi.com" target="_blank">Gurobi</a>, <a href="https://www.artelys.com/solvers/knitro" target="_blank">Knitro</a> and <a href="https://ampl.com" target="_blank">AMPL</a>.
 In this guide, we will show how to use the licensed optimization software interactively on the Yens, in Jupyter notebooks and in Slurm.

 ## Software Overview
 - **Gurobi** is a state-of-the-art mathematical optimization solver that delivers high-performance solutions for linear programming (LP), mixed-integer linear programming (MILP), quadratic programming (QP), mixed-integer quadratic programming (MIQP), and other related problems.
 Known for its robustness and speed, Gurobi is designed to efficiently solve large-scale optimization problems.
 - **Knitro** is an advanced solver for nonlinear optimization.
 It offers algorithms for both smooth and non-smooth problems, making it particularly effective for solving large-scale, complex nonlinear problems.
 Knitro is well-suited for applications requiring high precision.
 - **AMPL** (A Mathematical Programming Language) is a powerful and flexible algebraic modeling language for linear and nonlinear optimization problems.
 It is designed to express complex problems with simple, readable formulations.
 AMPL's strength lies in its ability to integrate with various solvers, including Gurobi and Knitro.

 ## Running Software Interactively on the Yens